HyagoOliveira/Persistence/README.md

 If you want to debug your persisted data, make sure to enable the **Save Raw File**.
 This way a legible file will be saved next the encrypted/compressed one.

 >**This file is only saved on Editor**.
-Your build will always save only the encrypted/compressed data.
+Your build will always save to and load from the encrypted/compressed data.

+> Changes on this legible raw file will not be loaded.

 To check the files, click on the **Open Save Folder** button.